 - Chopping – The traditional chopping methods include sawing, shearing, or chiseling.
 Sawing is the use of a blade, chain, or wire to make cuts in metal.

-- Shearing – Shearing is the use of a sheet metal fabrication tool that functions like a pair of scissors, including: alligator shear, bench shear, guillotine, power shears, throatless shears, and tin snips.
+- Shearing – Shearing is the use of a sheet metal fabrication tool that functions as a pair of scissors, including alligator shear, bench shear, guillotine, power shears, throatless shears, and tin snips.

 It is also useful to note another technique in metal fabrication called torching.
 Torching is a form of chopping which relies on the principles of welding.
 Torching consists of two major forms of hand-held torches: oxy-fueled and plasma torches which are explained below.

-- Plasma – Plasma torches are a similar product but instead of relying on the relationship between oxygen and particular gases, this cutting torch relies on the heat produced by turning a gas into a plasma (a state of matter comparable to the sun!).
+- Plasma.
+Plasma torches are a similar product.
+But, instead of relying on the relationship between oxygen and particular gases, this cutting torch relies on the heat produced by turning a gas into a plasma.

-- Numerical Control cutting – Numerical control cutting is a state-of-the-art form of cutting which relies on computer-programmed cutting technologies for precise and accurate custom sheet metal fabrication.
-The numerical control cutting can be a modified version of other forms of cutting, such as torches, or can incorporate different cutting technologies, such as lasers, water jets, or mill bits.
-In fact, most sheet metal fabrication tools which rely on numerical control cutting incorporate multiple forms of cutting (e.g., saws, lasers, chisels, and torches among others) into a single cell or unit.
+- Numerical Control cutting.
+Numerical control cutting is a state-of-the-art form of cutting which relies on computer-programmed cutting technologies for precise and accurate custom metal fabrication.
+The numerical control cutting can be a modified version of other forms of cutting.
+Firstly, torches, or can incorporate different cutting technologies.
+For instance, lasers, water jets, or mill bits.
+Finally, most sheet metal fabrication tools that rely on numerical control cutting incorporate multiple forms of cutting (e.g., saws, lasers, chisels, and torches among others) into a single cell or unit.

-After shaping, cutting, and forming, a sheet metal fabrication product is finished.
-The main focus of finishing is giving the sheet metal product a smooth finish and nice look.
+After shaping, cutting, and forming, a metal fabrication product is finished.
+The main focus of finishing is giving the sheet metal product a smooth finish and a nice look.
 The first tool is designed to smooth the finish of the sheet metal: an abrasive blaster.
-A pressurized air or fluid propels a variety of abrasives against the surface of the metal.
-Those abrasives blasters can include: bead blasting, sodablasting, and sand blasting.
+Pressurized air or fluid propels a variety of abrasives against the surface of the metal.
+Those abrasives blasters can include bead blasting, soda blasting, and sandblasting.
 Below is an explanation of the finishing process that makes each final product look its best.